 G.g. aruensis: Male-as in geoffroyi, but darker purple/blue of crown reaching to nape; inner median wing coverts has darker red/brown marking; darker blue underwing coverts.
 Female-darker brown of crown reaches to nape; otherwise as in male.

-G.g. maclennani: Male-as in aruensis, but in general darker; red of face more dark and uniform; paler blue underwing coverts.
-Female-as in aruensis, but in general darker; darker brown head; paler blue underwing coverts.
+G.g. maclennani: Male-as in aruensis, but darker; red of face more dark and uniform; paler blue underwing coverts.
+Female-as in aruensis, but darker; darker brown head; paler blue underwing coverts.

 G.g. sudestiensis: Male-as in aruensis, but underparts darker; red/brown marker on inner median coverts absent.
 Female-dark green crown and nape; otherwise as in male.